 Whether you decide to report the sexual assault or not, it is important that you seek medical attention as soon as possible.
 This will allow you to get care for any injuries that may have resulted from the assault, receive medications in order to prevent sexually transmitted infections, and obtain emergency contraception for pregnancy prevention, as appropriate.

-If you seek medical attention through the Sexual Assault Nurse Examiner (SANE) program at University Medical Center, you will have the option of having forensic evidence collected.You will then have 30 days to decide whether or not you like to report the assault to the police and have the evidence shared with the police.
+If you seek medical attention through the Forensic Program at University Medical Center, you will have the option of having forensic evidence collected.You will then have 30 days to decide whether or not you like to report the assault to the police and have the evidence shared with the police.

 Get support: Staff members from Student Affairs are trained to provide support during SANE exams and can be contacted at any time to get more information, to accompany you to the appointment, or to arrange free transportation.
 The Student Affairs Professional On-Call can be reached 24/7 at 504-920-9900.

 NOTE: *Rape kits can only be performed within 7 days of the assault.
 For medical attention after 7 days, you can access the Tulane Health Center (504-865-5255).

 Do you need immediate assistance?
 Here are campus and local emergency numbers.

 We have organized Tulane's resources on this site to ensure easy navigation and understanding.
 If you would like a more thorough guide to these resources, please access this handbook provided by Student Affairs.